tamaskenez/imgui-cmake/README.md

 in separate build trees.
 The script is tested on MacOSX, Linux, Windows.
 The `imgui` library itself (which has no OpenGL and GLFW dependencies) will work on a wider range of platforms.

+It also contains an additional `imconfig_example` which demonstrates using a custom `imconfig.h`.

 Usage:
 ------